If (magazine): Contents and reception

-The period under Pohl is regarded as the magazine's heyday; the three consecutive Hugo Awards won from 1966 to 1968 broke a long period in which the award had been monopolized by Analog (the name to which Astounding changed in 1960) and Fantasy and Science Fiction.Brian Stableford & Peter Nicholls, "If", in Peter Nicholls and John Clute, eds, The Encyclopedia of Science Fiction Frank Robinson commented that "Pohl was the only one who was surprised when he won three Hugos in a row for editing IF.
+The period under Pohl is regarded as the magazine's heyday; the three consecutive Hugo Awards won from 1966 to 1968 broke a long period in which the award had been monopolized by Analog (the name to which Astounding changed in 1960) and Fantasy and Science Fiction.
+Frank Robinson commented that "Pohl was the only one who was surprised when he won three Hugos in a row for editing IF.
 It had been fun, and the fun had showed."
 Niven's "Neutron Star" appeared in October 1966, and Harlan Ellison's "I Have No Mouth and I Must Scream" appeared in March 1967; both won Hugo Awards.
-Pohl also managed to secure a new Skylark novel, Skylark DuQuesne, from E.E.
-Smith; the series had been started in the 1920s and was still popular with readers.
-Pohl also bought A.E. van Vogt's "The Expendables"; the story was van Vogt's first sale in 14 years and attracted long-time readers to the magazine.
+Pohl also managed to secure a new Skylark novel, Skylark DuQuesne, from E. E. Smith; the series had been started in the 1920s and was still popular with readers.
+Pohl also bought A. E. van Vogt's "The Expendables"; the story was van Vogt's first sale in 14 years and attracted long-time readers to the magazine.
 Another coup was the serialization of three novels by Robert A. Heinlein, including the award-winning The Moon Is a Harsh Mistress, which ran in five parts from December 1965 to April 1966.